jeffinnes/100-days-of-code/r1-log.md

 ### R1D28
 Still working my way through the Pluralsight course on Vue.
 I did some research on how to serve the Vue app and as I understand it, you just do the same thing you would for a static site.
 I'm not to sure how that would work if you wanted to integrate it into a dynamic Express app or something.
 I'll get there.

+### R1D29
+Still working through the Pluralsight course.
+I got the sections on component communication and data fetching knocked out.
+I'm itching to build something so I I think I'm going to take a break from the learning materials and get started on the Color Clock tomorrow!